ElsieVey/rsschool-cv/cv.md

 GitHub: ElsieVey

 # Summary
-I am currently taking courses at RS School.
-I am interested in web development because this profession is fascinating and gives great prospects.
-I am purposeful and I like to develop myself, so I believe that I will be able to master the profession.
+I'm currently taking courses at RS School.
+I'm interested in web development because this occupation is fascinating and gives great prospects.
+I'm purposeful and I like to develop myself, so I believe that I will be able to master the profession.

 # Skills
-- HTML
-- CSS
+- HTML, CSS
 - JavaScript
 - Git, GitHub
 - Windows OS